pocomane/brewed-in-the-apocalypse/bita.md

 TODO list:

 - Find another word for "Move"?
-They are different from the pbta ones so it is better to avoid confusion??? (options: trick, stung, coaction, rule)
+They are different from the pbta ones so it is better to avoid confusion??? (options: trick, stunt, coaction, rule)
 - All the english text must be revised.
 - Rewrite the examples addressing the Character, not the Player
 - Some examples must be written.
 - The content must be made more concise in various point.
-- Some setting playbook must be added.
+- The playbooks must be finished.
 - The final sections (marked as very preliminary draft) have to be rewritten from scratch.